twilker/cp-zkp/README.md

 - Implement basic gRPC server with simple data access layer

 At this point I did it hackathon style.
 Meaning choosing the fastest way to the desired result.
 From this point on I concentrated on the aspects relevant for develoing production ready code.

+- Use traits to abstract structs in preparation for testing